Less Wrong is a community blog devoted to refining the art of human rationality. Please visit our About page for more information.

 Upvotes on advice posted in this thread should be based on your estimate of the usefulness of the advice; in particular, please do not vote up advice just because it sounds deep or punchy.

-There is a lot of bad science and controversy in the realm of how have a healthy lifestyle.
+There is a lot of bad science and controversy in the realm of how to have a healthy lifestyle.
 Every week we are bombarded with new studies conflicting older studies telling us X is good or Y is bad.
 Eventually we reach our psychological limit, throw up our hands, and give up.
 I used to do this a lot.
 I knew exercise was good, I knew flossing was good, and I wanted to eat better.
 But I never acted on any of that knowledge.
 I would feel guilty when I thought about this stuff and go back to what I was doing.
 Unsurprisingly, this didn't really cause me to make any positive lifestyle changes.

-Instead of vaguely guilt-tripping you with potentially unreliable science news, this post aims to provide an overview lifestyle interventions that have very strong evidence behind them and concrete ways to implement them.
+Instead of vaguely guilt-tripping you with potentially unreliable science news, this post aims to provide an overview of lifestyle interventions that have very strong evidence behind them and concrete ways to implement them.

 [Highlights for the busy: de-bunking standard "Bayes is optimal" arguments; frequentist Solomonoff induction; and a description of the online learning framework.
 Note: cross-posted from my blog.]